310-402-0005Info@ab-lmft.com2530 Wilshire Blvd. Suite 300

 Tricia Kim Walsh shows us how to better understand ourselves in this poignant, personal talk.
 Her story of self-discovery will make you change the way you think about "connections".
 Discover the powerful therapy of EMDR, Eye Movement Desensitization Reprocessing that can help people to heal from their traumas.
 Patricia “Tricia” Kim Walsh is a Licensed Marriage and Family Therapist and a Certified Eye Movement Desensitization Reprocessing Therapist.
 She has successfully held a full private practice located in Pleasant Hill for the last 6 years, working with individual adults, tweens, teens, couples and families.

-Tricia also works full-time as a Mental Health Specialist with Crossover Health and provides individual therapy to full-time employees of a large Silicon Valley employer.
+Tricia also works full-time as a Mental Health Specialist with Crossover Health, providing individual therapy to full-time employees of a large Silicon Valley employer.
 Her clinical areas of specialty are PTSD/trauma, depression, anxiety, stress management, grief and loss, self-exploration, and relational conflict.

-She previously served as a faculty counselor and counseling outreach coordinator at the Student Health and Counseling Center of the California State University of East Bay for five years.
+She previously served as a faculty counselor and counseling outreach coordinator at the Student Health and Counseling Center of California State University, East Bay for five years.
 During her time, she provided individual, couples, and group therapy to the undergraduate and graduate students of CSUEB.
 Tricia received her Bachelor of Arts degree from the University of California, Davis with a double major in Communication and Sociology of Law.
 She also holds a paralegal certificate and a Master of Arts in Counseling Psychology from John F. Kennedy University.
-When she is not in the therapy office, Tricia is spending time with her husband and two cats, Loke & Mocha, and loves to travel, write, act, dance and sing.
+When she is not in the therapy office, Tricia spends time with her husband and two cats, Loke & Mocha, and enjoys traveling, writing, acting, dancing, and singing.
 This talk was given at a TEDx event using the TED conference format but independently organized by a local community.
 Learn more at https://www.ted.com/tedx

 THIS WEBSITE IS NOT TO BE USED FOR EMERGENCY SITUATIONS.
 IF YOU ARE EXPERIENCING SYMPTOMS LIKE SHORTNESS OF BREATH, CHEST PAIN, DIZZINESS, WEAKNESS, CONFUSION, HIGH FEVER, SUDDEN OR MAJOR BLEEDING, SEVERE ALLERGIC REACTIONS, ARE THINKING ABOUT HARMING YOURSELF OR OTHERS, OR ARE EXPERIENCING ANY OTHER PHYSICAL OR MENTAL SYMPTOMS THAT MIGHT SUGGEST A SERIOUS CONDITION OR LIFE THREATENING EMERGENCY, IMMEDIATELY VISIT THE NEAREST HOSPITAL EMERGENCY DEPARTMENT OR CALL 911 OR ANY OTHER APPLICABLE EMERGENCY NUMBER IMMEDIATELY.